-- After re-rolling the dice and checking the OF CK chart, the SNG section of the result line corresponding to the dice roll has a qualifier of "< 4". - Check the center fielder's range rating.
-If it is less than or equal to 3, the single remains a single. - If the center fielder's rating is 4, then the single become a double -- the outfielder was late in getting to the hit or was unable to prevent it from getting past him
+- Flip a flip card and the OF CK section of the flip card in the SNG section has a qualifier of "< 4". - Check the center fielders range rating and if it is less than or equal to 3 the single remains a single. - However if the center fielders rating is 4 then the single is now a Double as the outfielder was late in getting to the hit or was unable to prevent it from getting past him.